saurabh13113/ml-stock-price-predictor/README.md

 This script demonstrates how to use a `Random Forest Classifier` to predict stock price movements.
 The model is enhanced by feature engineering, and its performance is evaluated through backtesting.
 While the model makes predictions based on historical data, it should be noted that real-world market behavior is influenced by a myriad of factors not captured in this model.

 **Note:** This model is a simplification and should be used with caution.
 Incorporating additional data sources, such as macroeconomic indicators or sentiment analysis, could further improve the model's performance.
+*Please also note that both jupyter and python files have been provided* as jupyter makes it much easier for visualizing data, simple code is in the python file with comments as needed.